Sports Personality 2013: 60th BBC awards show on Sunday

 - From the section Sports Personality

-- Live on BBC One from 19:40 GMT, on the red button from 18:20, and live text and streaming on the BBC Sport website, app and mobile from 17:00

-Ten sports stars are in contention for the 60th BBC Sports Personality of the Year award on Sunday evening.
+Ten sports stars are in contention for the 60th BBC Sports Personality of the Year award on Sunday.

 Athletes Mo Farah, Christine Ohuruogu and Hannah Cockroft are on the shortlist along with tennis star Andy Murray and cyclist Chris Froome.